nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to add an anime to the list
 2. AniList adds the anime

-    Use case ends.
+    Use case ends

 **Extensions**

 - 1a.
-The anime name is a duplicate.
+The anime name is a duplicate

     - 1a1.
+AniList shows an error message

+      Use case resumes at step 1

+- 1b.
+The given episode is invalid

+    - 1b1.
+AniList shows an error message

+      Use case resumes at step 1

+- 1c.
+The given status is invalid

+    - 1c1.
+AniList shows an error message

+      Use case resumes at step 1

+- 1d.
+The given genre is invalid

+    - 1d1.
+AniList shows an error message

+      Use case resumes at step 1

+- 1e.
+The given name is invalid

-AniList shows an error message.
+    * 1e1.
+AniList shows an error message

-      Use case resumes at step 1.
+      Use case resumes at step 1

 **Use case: UC06 - Delete an anime**

 **MSS**

-1. User requests to list anime
-2. AniList shows a list of anime
+1.  <ins>User lists all anime(UC02)</ins>
-3. User requests to delete a specific anime in the list
+2. User requests to delete a specific anime in the list
-4. AniList deletes the anime
+3. AniList deletes the anime

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+The given index is invalid

-    * 3a1.
-AniList shows an error message.
+    * 2a1.
+AniList shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 2

 **Use case: UC07 - Update the episode of an anime**

 **MSS**

-1. User requests to list anime
-2. AniList shows a list of anime
+1.  <ins>User lists all anime(UC02)</ins>
-3. User requests to update the episode number of a specific anime
+2. User requests to update the episode number of a specific anime
-4. AniList updates the episode number of the anime
+3. AniList updates the episode number of the anime

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

-* 3a.
-The given index is invalid.
+* 2a.
+The given index is invalid

+    * 2a1.
+AniList shows an error message

+      Use case resumes at step 2

+* 2b.
+The given episode is invalid

-    * 3a1.
-AniList shows an error message.
+    * 2b1.
+AniList shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 2

 **Use case: UC08 - Update the status of an anime**

 **MSS**

-1. User requests to list anime
-2. AniList shows a list of anime
+1.  <ins>User lists all anime(UC02)</ins>
-3. User requests to update the status of a specific anime
+2. User requests to update the status of a specific anime
-4. AniList updates the status of the anime
+3. AniList updates the status of the anime

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

-* 3a.
-The given index is invalid.
+* 2a.
+The given index is invalid

+    * 2a1.
+AniList shows an error message

+      Use case resumes at step 2

+* 2b.
+The given status is invalid

-    * 3a1.
-AniList shows an error message.
+    * 2b1.
+AniList shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 2

 **Use case: UC09 - Update the name of an anime**

 **MSS**

-1. User requests to list anime
-2. AniList shows a list of anime
+1.  <ins>User lists all anime(UC02)</ins>
-3. User requests to update the status of a specific anime
+2. User requests to update the name of a specific anime
-4. AniList updates the status of the anime
+3. AniList updates the name of the anime

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

-* 3a.
-The given index is invalid.
+* 2a.
+The given index is invalid

+    * 2a1.
+AniList shows an error message

+      Use case resumes at step 2

+* 2b.
+The anime name is a duplicate

+    * 2b1.
+AniList shows an error message

+      Use case resumes at step 2

+* 2c.
+The given name is invalid

-    * 3a1.
-AniList shows an error message.
+    * 2c1.
+AniList shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 2

 **Use case: UC10 - List all genres**